danomatika/ofxLua/README.md

 *Make sure to add search paths to headers used by your code (aka the "-I" line in the command above).*

 If all went well, SWIG will have generated the `MyBindings_wrap.cxx` C++ file.
 Put this into your project's source directory and build it with your project.

+### Opening Your Lua Library

+You will need to open your new Lua library provided by the SWIG-generated .cpp file in order to use it in your lua state.

+SWIG creates a "luaopen" C function using your module name which, in this case, will be "luaopen_my".
+This function needs to be defined in C++ in order to be used, so add it to the top of the .cpp file where you initialize your ofxLua object:

+    // declare the module bindings
+    extern "C" {
+	    int luaopen_my(lua_State* L);
+    }

+Then call this function after initing ofxLua:

+    lua.init(true);
+	luaopen_my(lua); // open bindings

+### Using Your Lua Library

 If everything is working, you should be able to call your bindings in Lua using your new "my" module: